Tunnelsats/tunnelsats/README.md

 ### CLN

 With CLN it's a bit trickier.
 Most node setups like Umbrel, RaspiBolt, RaspiBlitz etc. default CLN's daemon port to `9736`.
 So in order to route CLN clearnet over VPN, we need to change CLN's default port to `9735`.
-The following shows how to edit non-docker CLN configuration:

 Locate data directory of your CLN installation.
 By default CLN's configuration is stored in a file named `config`.
 Edit the file and look out for network settings section.

-Configured to hybrid it should look like this:
+#### RaspiBolt Setup

   ```ini
   # Tor